Convex and Nonconvex Optimization Are Both Minimax-Optimal for Noisy Blind Deconvolution under Random Designs: Main results

 \subsection{Insights}

-The above theorems --- particularly the statistical guarantees for convex relaxation in Theorem \ref{theorem:cvx} --- strengthen our understanding about the performance of these algorithms in the presence of random noise.
-In what follows, we elaborate on the tightness of our results as well as other important algorithmic implications. \begin{itemize} \item \textit{Minimax optimality of both convex relaxation and nonconvex optimization. }\textit{\emph{Theorems }}\ref{theorem:cvx}-\ref{thm:nonconvex} reveal that both convex and nonconvex optimization estimate $\boldsymbol{h}^{\star}\boldsymbol{x}^{\mathsf{\star H}}$ to within an Euclidean error at most $\sigma\sqrt{K}$ (up to some log factor), provided that the regularization parameter is taken to be $\lambda\asymp\sigma\sqrt{K\log m}$.
-This closes the gap between the statistical guarantees for convex and nonconvex optimization, confirming that convex relaxation is no less statistically efficient than nonconvex optimization. \textit{\emph{Further, in order to assess the statistical optimality of our results, it is instrumental to understand the statistical limit one can hope for.
-This is provided in the following theorem, whose proof is postponed to }}Appendix \ref{appendix:LB}\textit{\emph{.}} \begin{theorem} Suppose that the noise components obey $\xi_{j}\overset{\mathrm{i.i.d.}}{\sim}\mathcal{N}(0,\sigma^{2}/2)+i\mathcal{N}(0,\sigma^{2}/2)$.
+The above theorems strengthen our understanding about the performance of both convex and nonconvex algorithms in the presence of random noise.
+In what follows, we elaborate on the tightness of our results as well as other important algorithmic implications. \begin{itemize} \item \textit{Minimax optimality of both convex relaxation and nonconvex optimization. }\textit{\emph{Theorems }}\ref{theorem:cvx}-\ref{thm:nonconvex} (resp.~Theorems \ref{theorem:gaussian-cvx}-\ref{thm:gaussian-ncvx}) reveal that both convex and nonconvex optimization estimate $\boldsymbol{h}^{\star}\boldsymbol{x}^{\mathsf{\star H}}$ to within an Euclidean error at most $\sigma\sqrt{K}$ (resp.~$\sigma\sqrt{mK}$) up to some log factor for random Fourier design (resp.~Gaussian design), provided that the regularization parameter is taken to be $\lambda\asymp\sigma\sqrt{K\log m}$ (resp.~$\lambda\asymp\sigma\sqrt{mK\log m}$).
+This closes the gap between the statistical guarantees for convex and nonconvex optimization, confirming that convex relaxation is no less statistically efficient than nonconvex optimization.
+Further, in order to assess the statistical optimality of our results, it is instrumental to understand the statistical limit one can hope for.
+This is provided in the following claim, whose proof is postponed to Appendix \ref{appendix:LB}. \begin{theorem} Suppose that the noise components obey $\xi_{j}\overset{\text{i.i.d.}}{\sim}\mathcal{N}(0,\sigma^{2}/2)+i\mathcal{N}(0,\sigma^{2}/2)$.
 Define